Steering Committee Members

 of books for both parents and children, spoke about how prayer sustained

-her through her battle with the devastating affects of Lyme disease.
+her through her battle with the devastating effects of Lyme disease.

 |2004||Kevin Compton, general partner with the venture capital